malmyros/payment-systems/docs/cards/CARD_PRODUCTS.md

 ## Card Type Configuration

+Defines whether the card product supports virtual, physical, or both types of cards, and specifies behavior such as the ability to convert virtual cards into physical ones.
+Also assigns default card profiles used to enforce spending rules and transaction limits.

 | Field                           | Description                                  | Example                   |
 |---------------------------------|----------------------------------------------|---------------------------|
 | `allows_virtual_cards`          | Whether virtual cards can be issued          | `true`                    |